benjamshu/langdev/jsv/osv/vowels.md

-#  SEVENSI FIRST-IN-DEVELOPMENT :: VOWELS  #
+#  OLD SEVENSI :: VOWELS  #

-Vowels in SEVENSI FIRST-IN-DEVELOPMENT fall into one of three main *harmonization groups*.
+Vowels in OLD SEVENSI fall into one of three main *harmonization groups*.
 Vowel harmonization affects the way morphemes attach themselves to words.
 The three harmonization groups are as follows: